Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_canopy_percentage.md

-**get_landcover_percentages(point_of_interest_file, landcover_raster_file, crs_epsg=None, buffer_type=None, buffer_dist=None,network_file=None, network_type=None, trip_time=None, travel_speed=None, output_dir=os.getcwd())**
+**get_canopy_percentage(point_of_interest_file, canopy_vector_file, crs_epsg=None, buffer_type=None, buffer_dist=None,network_file=None, network_type=None, trip_time=None, travel_speed=None, output_dir=os.getcwd())**

-> Retrieve the percentage of area covered by each land cover class for areas or points of interest.
+> Retrieve the percentage of area covered by tree canopy for areas or points of interest.

-> Function to calculate the percentage of area covered by each land cover class surrounding geographic locations or within geographic areas.
+> Function to calculate the percentage of area covered by tree canopy surrounding geographic locations or within geographic areas.
 The surroundings can be defined by a euclidian (straight-line) or network (travel distance considering transportation infrastructure) buffer distance.

 >> Parameters:

->> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.
+>> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute the greenspace cover percentage.

->> - landcover_raster_file *(string)* – the absolute or relative path to the raster file containing a land cover classification map, where each pixel is assigned a land cover class.
+>> - canopy_vector_file *(string)* – the absolute or relative path to the vector file containing tree canopy data.
+Note that geometries should be polygon or multipolygon.

 >> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
 CRS will be transformed to the one specified.
 In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.